ladybug-tools/spider/burning-manalemma-2017/README.md

 * Add Geocoder
 * Add Overlays
 * Many CSS fixes
-* A zoom and pan terrain
+* Add zoom and pan terrain
 * Add background gradient toggle
 * Add settings menu

-* All script must be able to run standalone and within an iframe
+* All scripts must be able to run standalone and within an iframe
 	* Menus must be able to appear in both states
-* Menus on te right
+* Menus on the right
-	* So as not to interfre with TooToo menus
+	* So as not to interfere with TooToo menus

+Many new features.
+Code getting a bit messy

 ### 2017-08-26 ~ Theo